 Decision #2: Maintain Boundaries with Others

 When you maintain boundaries with others, your confidence increases.
+For example, if you’re not comfortable with how someone in your family treats you, make your concerns clear.
 If someone violates a boundary you have established, kindly push back.
 Stay true to yourself.
+Respect yourself!

 Decision #3: Keep Boundaries with Yourself

 If you make a commitment to yourself, do whatever you can to keep it.
-For example, if you commit to getting up at 6am or going to the gym, keep your promise to yourself.
+For example, if you commit to getting up at 6am to work out, keep your promise to yourself.
 Each time you do, your confidence grows.
+Each time you compromise, your self confidence is hurt.

 You cannot fully be yourself until you fully know yourself.
 Figure out what you really enjoy.
 Explore new hobbies.
 Journal your thoughts and feelings consistently.
 Meet new people.
-Explore new passions.
+Be less concerned about what other’s think of you and more concerned about being yourself, regardless of what other’s think.
+Put your own self care first.

 Decision #5: Deal With Your Past